-If an RV is on your wishlist, your first step is figuring out financing.
+If an RV is on your wish list, the first step is figuring out how to finance the purchase.
 RV loans are available through online lenders, banks, credit unions and RV dealerships, and the process of acquiring one is similar to that of acquiring an auto loan.

 What is an RV loan?

-An RV loan finances the purchase of a new or used recreational vehicle.
-It is a type of long-term financing that you can use to purchase a motor home, travel trailer or camper.
-With the price of RVs ranging from less than $10,000 to $1 million or more, many RV buyers need to rely on some form of financing to help them make their purchases.
+An RV loan is a type of long-term financing used to purchase a motorhome, travel trailer or camper.
+The cost of an RV can range from as little as $10,000 to more than $1 million, so most RV buyers rely on some form of financing.

-A number of lenders offer RV loans for both new and used recreational vehicles.
-You may be able to find RV financing through an online lender, a bank, a credit union or the RV dealership where you purchase the vehicle.
-Often, the RV itself will serve as collateral for the loan (like when you purchase a car).
-Because of this, you likely won’t need to put up any additional collateral to secure financing.
+Many lenders offer RV loans for both new and used recreational vehicles.
+You may be able to find RV financing through an online lender, a bank, a credit union or the RV dealership where you purchased the vehicle.
+Usually, the RV itself will serve as collateral for the loan, just like when you purchase a car.
+Because of this, you likely won’t need to put up any extra collateral to secure financing.

-Most RV loans feature repayment terms that range between 10 and 15 years.
-However, some lenders and financial institutions may offer RV loans that stretch out as long as 20 years.
+Most RV loans feature repayment terms that range between one and 15 years.
+However, some lenders and financial institutions may offer RV loans that stretch as long as 20 years.

 How does an RV loan work?

-While an RV loan is typically a loan specific to the purchase (or refinance) of a recreational vehicle, it works much like any other consumer loan.
-In other words, a financial institution or lender provides the funds for the purchase, and you pay back the money, with interest, over a specified time frame.
-RV loans are secured loans, meaning they’ll be backed by collateral.
-This is typically the RV itself.
+While an RV loan is typically specific to the purchase or refinance of a recreational vehicle, it works like any other consumer loan.
+A financial institution or lender provides the funds for the purchase, and you pay back the money with interest over a specified time frame.
+RV loans are secured loans, meaning they’re backed by collateral — usually the RV itself.

-Once you’ve decided on a lender, you’ll complete an application and then, if approved, sign an agreement that outlines the terms for borrowing the money, such as the length of your loan and the interest rate.
+Once you’ve decided on a lender, you’ll complete an application and, if approved, sign an agreement outlining the terms of the loan.

-Brian Sharapata, senior manager of credit product strategy for Alliant Credit Union, points out that the type of RV and trailer style can determine which lender is best for you — not all lenders will finance every type of RV.
+Brian Sharapata, senior manager of credit product strategy for Alliant Credit Union, points out that the type of RV and trailer style can determine which lender is best for you, as not all lenders will finance every type of RV.
 You’ll also need to let your lender know if you’re planning on using your RV as a primary residence.